rhroyston/material-controls-for-html-video/README.md

 ### Synopsis

 JavaScript programatically wraps all native HTML5 `video` elements with custom Google Material Design controls.
 Small CSS file accompanies the script.
+All CSS classes are prepended with `htt-mvp` so as to avoid collisions.
+The JavaScript is encapsulated in an immediately-invoked function expression, IIFE.

 CREDITS:
  - This project took direction from Mozilla Developer Network, MDN's, article [Creating a cross-browser video player](//developer.mozilla.org/en-US/Apps/Fundamentals/Audio_and_video_delivery/cross_browser_video_player).